projen/projen/docusaurus/docs-original/intro.md

 ### Project types

-Projen ships with a number of different [project types](docs/category/project-types) and you can build your own.
+Projen ships with a number of different project types, and you can build your own.